osmosis-labs/osmosis/x/market/spec/01_concepts.md

     Using the same exchange rates above, swapping 1 SDT will return 980 KRT worth of Luna (2% of 1000 is 20, taken as the swap fee).
 In the other direction, 1 Luna would give you 9.8 SDT (2% of 10 = 0.2), or 9800 KRT (2% of 10,000 = 200).

 ## Market Making Algorithm
-Terra uses a Constant Product market-making algorithm to ensure liquidity for Terra<>Luna swaps.
+Osmosis uses a Constant Product market-making algorithm to ensure liquidity for Osmo<>Luna swaps.

 With Constant Product, we define a value `CP` set to the size of the Terra pool multiplied by a set fiat value of Luna, and ensure our market-maker maintains it as invariant during any swaps through adjusting the spread.